Aldroc/to-do-app/README.md

 #### 29/05

 Implemented task as a global array successfully.
 What to do with it is still in the air.
+The input field disable/enable problem has been worked out and dealt with.

+The splice method is being considered for deleting task array element (which is a job for the deleteClick() function in taskList component).

+A way of forcibly unmounting a component is yet to be found, which is the main reason for delay in implementing deleteClick() method. **High Priority**.
+Also editing an array element at a particular index also needs to be figured out for the implementation of the editClick() method.